 Cabling in Altium Designer Training

-In 2013, two members of Nine Dot Connects were able to establish a method that would allow a user to draw intelligent cable drawings in Altium Designer.
-These were not free hand drawings in the schematic, rather, cable components that could be represented in the schematic symbol libraries with parametric information that would allow for the creation of a bill of materials as these components were placed.
-The trick – understanding which components needed to be represented symbolically, physically or both.
+In 2013, two Nine Dot Connect members were able to establish a method that would allow a user to draw intelligent cable drawings in Altium Designer.
+These were not freehand drawings in the schematic, rather, cable components that could be represented in the schematic symbol libraries with parametric information that would allow for the creation of a bill of materials as these components were placed.
+The trick – understanding which components needed to be represented symbolically, physically, or both.

-There are limitations given that the tool is being used ‘off label’ for the purpose of creating cables; however, if you are simply wanting to create a handful of cables without the need to step up to a system engineering tool, this training course may be the ticket.
+There are limitations given that the tool is being used "off label" to create cables; however, if you want to create a handful of cables without the need to step up to a system engineering tool, this training course may be the ticket.

 What should be addressed: